Coolkerry: History

 Coolkerry parish was established in the early 13th century, when it was patronised by the builders of Norman strongholds such as the nearby Coolkerry Castle.

 The Norman patrons allocated the tithes of the parish to St Thomas's Abbey in Dublin, a house of the Canons Regular.

 The ruins of Coolkerry Church are in a graveyard near the south-western corner of Coolkerry townland.
 The church is on a rise overlooking the River Erkina.
 Only the remains of the west gable are still standing, with just grassy banks in the place of the remaining walls of the church which was about 17 metres long and 7.3 metres wide.
 The church has been in ruins since at least the middle of the 17th century, the Down Survey marking the site as having a "ruined church, weir and cabin".

 The church was located near a ford where the River Erkina was crossed by an ancient road that ran from western Upper Ossory to Kilkenny.
 A system of toghers skirted Rathdowney (a few miles west of Coolkerry) and then turned southwards to cross the Erkina at several places.
 One of these continued to Gorteen and, crossing the River Goul near Newtown Nunnery, continued to Aharney Church.

 There are no visible remains of Coolkerry Castle which was built close to the site of the church, although its ruins are shown on the mid-19th century Ordnance Survey map.

-Less than 1 kilometre to the south-west of Coolkerry Castle, in the neighbouring townland of Rathpiper South, is the site of another castle which is believed to have been built by Pipard, a descendant of Adam de Hereford, the first Norman to colonise this part of County Laois.
+Less than 1 km to the south-west of Coolkerry Castle, in the neighbouring townland of Rathpiper South, is the site of another castle which is believed to have been built by Pipard, a descendant of Adam de Hereford, the first Norman to colonise this part of County Laois.
 Both castles were associated with the weir on the River Erkina just by the site of Coolkerry Church.